Frequently Asked Questions

 What types of food and drinks will be at the aid stations?

-The Upper 528, Jennings, and Swamp Section aid stations will be well stocked with gels and typical trail race food.
+The Upper 528, Jennings, and North Country Club Road aid stations will be well stocked with gels and typical trail race food.
 Fluids at these stations will be water and a sports drink, most likely Gatorade.
 The Mount Union Road fluids station will be water only with disposable cups, runners with water bottles are asked to fill bottles and not use disposable cups.

 Will there be gels at the aid stations?

 20 Mile Race Supplies

 This is in keeping with the objective of making an “introductory” race, to encourage runners to experience long-distance trail hiking/running without having to acquire a lot of specialized gear that would be needed for a more remote event with less frequent support.
 With the use of the aid stations it possible to complete the course, with a single, hand-held water bottle.

 A small waist pack may be useful to carry a few energy gels or bars, some basic meds, and a couple band aids.